jimasp/behave-vsc/README.md

 - A [behave-conformant](https://behave.readthedocs.io/en/stable/gherkin.html) directory structure:
   - A single `features` folder (lowercase by default).
 You don't have to call it "features" (read on), but behave requires that you have a folder called `steps` (lowercase).
   - If you have an `environment.py` file, then it must be at the same level as the `steps` folder (as shown in the examples below).
   - Note that for the extension to work, the `features` and `steps` folders must be somewhere *inside* the project folder.
-  - Multiple `features` folders are only supported in a multi-root workspace, i.e. one `features` folder per project.
+  - Multiple `features` folders are only supported in a multi-root workspace, i.e. you can only have one `features` folder per project.
+  - If you add subfolders inside the `steps` folder, then the extension will find those steps, but behave will only find them if you use `import` statements.

   - Example 1 - features folder contains a child steps folder:

     ```text
     my-project/
     ├── behave.ini
     └── features/
-        ├── a.feature
         ├── environment.py
-        ├── steps/
-        │   ├── shared_steps.py
+        ├── features/
-        │   ├── storage_steps/
+        │   ├── db_features
-        │   │   └── db.py
+        │   │   └── db1.feature
-        │   └── web_steps/
-        │       └── page.py
+        │   └── web_features
-        ├── storage_features
-        │   └── db.feature
+        │       └── web1.feature
-        └── web_features
+        └── steps/
+            ├── shared.py
+            ├── db.py
-            └── page.feature
+            └── web.py
     ```

   - Example 2 - features folder has a sibling steps folder: